 Field-hunting tip

-Look in dolomite cavities in hydrothermal veins country — that is the host setting where scainiite typically forms.
+Look in dolomite cavities in hydrothermal veins country, the host setting where scainiite typically forms.
 If you start seeing galena, sphalerite, dolomite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radiating sprays, massive habit, so train your eye for that shape before scanning the outcrop.